MicrosoftDocs/power-platform/power-platform/admin/deploy-office-365-groups.md

 > - Only task type activities are sent to the group as connector cards.
 > - The activity appears as a new conversation in a card format in the Group.
 > - The fields in the card shown in the Group conversation are not customizable.
-> - Nothing is required in [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps to make the connector work.
+> - Nothing is required in Dynamics 365 apps to make the connector work.
 > - For sensitive information, you should connect your Dynamics 365 apps record to a private group where only approved members can view contents.
 For public groups, everyone in the org has access to view contents.
 See "Public and private Office 365 groups" in [Learn more about groups](https://support.office.com/article/Learn-about-Office-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2).

 <a name="BKMK_KnownIssues"></a>